 Is your body plagued with bumps, bruises, aches and pains?
-Overuse injuries are common for runners.
+Running injuries are common.
 There are many factors that lead to injuries.
 The most frequent cause of injury is simply overuse, or running too much.
 If your body performs the same exercise over and over again, the same joints are stressed in the same, repetitive motion.
 With time, ligaments and tendons as well as bursas (the sacs that provide shock absorption) will wear and tear.

 Let’s take a look at the “Big 5” injuries—the most common knee-related ailments that sideline runners.